artur-ciocanu/launch.en/help/extension-dev/configuration.md

 In Adobe Experience Platform Data Collection, when users install an extension to a tags property, they will be shown the extension configuration view which your extension will provide.
 They cannot complete installing the extension without completing extension configuration.
 See the document on [views](./web/views.md) to learn how to create a view for extension configuration.

-After settings are saved from an extension configuration view, they will be emitted in the tags runtime library.
+After settings are saved from an extension configuration view, they will be emitted in the tag runtime library.
 You can then access these settings from extension library modules by calling [`turbine.getExtensionSettings()`](./turbine.md#get-extension-settings).

 Extension configuration is an optional feature that you may choose not to leverage.